 The music we use was created by Shawna Edwards and is separated into eight different songs to help make memorization easier.
 Lizzy Jensen put together The Living Christ Project to help bring together a fabulous group of artists to help people memorize The Living Christ through music and art.
 The Living Christ Project has coloring pages, flip books, phone backgrounds, fill-in-the-blank worksheets, and videos set to art and video to help you memorize!

 When I started the search for a visual reminder for my family, I knew exactly what I wanted.
 I was looking for something that was vibrant and beautiful that I could hang on the wall, but didn’t include so many tiny little pictures that we might as well wallpaper an entire room.

 After months of searching, I finally found the perfect set!
 We printed them all up and put them on our wall as a visual reminder, and for the kids to actually see the words in print.
 (The photo above is from the blog ajacksonfamily.com .
 We ended up setting our pictures up the same way!)

 I had the idea years ago to make a quiet book of The Living Christ.
 This was just the motivation that I needed to actually print it out.
 You can download all of the pictures here for free.
 Most of these pictures come from the Gospel Library Inspiring Media by The Church of Jesus Christ.

 These can be printed as 4×6 photos and put in a small photo album.
 My kids love looking at this during church on Sundays which also helps solidify the memorization process.
 Here’s the link to get The Living Christ Quiet Book.

 I hope this helps The Living Christ become more available to you and your family.
 I have had the dream to put together this book for so long and to see it actually printed out is a dream come true.
+My toddler will look through this book during church and throughout the week and excitedly exclaim “Jesus”! as he points to each page.
 My kids love it as much as I hoped they would!